joselfonseca/laravel-api/readme.md

 [![Total Downloads](https://poser.pugx.org/joselfonseca/laravel-api/downloads.svg)](https://packagist.org/packages/joselfonseca/laravel-api)
 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

 Laravel API starter Kit will provide you with the tools for making API's that everyone will love, API Authentication is already provided with passport.
-We brought the power of the [Tactician Command bus](http://tactician.thephpleague.com/) to laravel in a simple package [https://github.com/joselfonseca/laravel-tactician](https://github.com/joselfonseca/laravel-tactician) created and maintained by [Jose Fonseca](https://github.com/joselfonseca).

 Here is a list of the packages installed: